BgeeDB/bgee_pipeline/pipeline/Differential_expression/README.md

-* **Requirements**: having successfully run the step database creation AND insert species and taxonomy AND insert genes AND insert ontology AND insert stages AND insert RNA_Seq AND insert Affymetrix
+* **Requirements**: having successfully run the step database creation AND insert species and taxonomy AND insert genes AND insert ontology AND insert stages AND insert RNA_Seq

-* **Goal**: Create Differential expression files for RNA-Seq and Affymetrix and insert them in the Bgee database.
+* **Goal**: Create Differential expression files for RNA-Seq and insert them in the Bgee database.

 ## Details

-* This step Create Differential expression analysis files for RNA-Seq and Affymetrix and insert them in the Bgee database.
+* This step Create Differential expression analysis files for RNA-Seq and insert them in the Bgee database.
 * It will backup previous release data
 * It will run differential expression analysis for one stage and different anatomical entities.
 * It will run differential expression analysis for one anatomical entity and different stages.
-* It will insert above differential expression analysis into the bgee database by filling in deaAffymetrixProbesetSummary, deaRNASeqSummary, and differentialExpression tables.
+* It will insert above differential expression analysis into the bgee database by filling in deaRNASeqSummary, and differentialExpression tables.
 * It will run sex differential expression analysis for RNA-Seq (same anatomical entity AND same stage).

 ## Data generation